Rolando Torino: Coaching career

 In Guatemala, he also worked as a teller for future football managers along with his Chilean colleague Jaime Hormazábal and as a coach for holiday football academies.

 Personal life

-Born in Iquique, he moved to Santiago and attended the Abelardo Núñez Normal School, where he graduated as a PE teacher in 1951.
+Born in Iquique, Torino moved to Santiago and attended the Abelardo Núñez Normal School, where he graduated as a PE teacher in 1951.

 He made his home in Guatemala and his grandsons, Pablo and Javier Melgar Torino, were Guatemalan professional football defenders.

 He died of natural causes on 23 October 2018 in Guatemala City and his body was cremated.